Skip to main content

 Who is this workshop for?

-This workshop is specifically for:
+This workshop is specially designed for:

 • Anyone working in museums, theaters, heritage houses, festivals, and other cultural institutions